David John Doukas: Scholarship

 His scholarship focuses on the areas of professionalism, primary care bioethics, genetics, and end-of-life care decision-making.
 He is the originator of the concept termed the family covenant (1991), a health care agreement between a health provider and an entire family that addresses issues revolving around individual and family claims to medical information.
 Doukas and others subsequently applied the family covenant to genetic and end-of-life ethical circumstances.

 He is the co-developer and author of Values History (1988) with LB McCullough as a method for eliciting the values and advance directives of patients toward life-prolonging care.
+This instrument was subsequently translated from English to German allowing for dissemination of this advance directive instrument to be spread throughout Europe.
 He co-authored Planning for Uncertainty with William Reichel, M.D..
 Cited as "provid[ing] useful background and practical steps," the book examines the evaluation of patient values and their relevance to advance directive selection.
 According to WorldCat, the book's two editions are held in 1031 libraries.